mrmartin1998/budget-buddy/test-checklist.md

 - Test account balance updates
 - Verify total balance calculation
 - Test account filtering in transaction view

-Issues:
-  - Adding the credit card account, the negative balance has no influence what so ever on the dashboard.

 ## 4. Transaction Management Testing
 ### Adding Transactions